krai/axs2onnxrt/README.md

 axs2onnxrt
 ===============================================

-In this repository we keep [axs](https://github.com/krai/axs) entries related to onnxrt.
+In this repository we keep [axs](https://github.com/krai/axs) entries related to download the Onnxruntime SDK, libraries and models.

 To import this repository and its dependencies into your **work_collection** , run
 ```
 axs byquery git_repo,collection,repo_name=axs2onnxrt
 ```

-Recipe for downloading the Onnxruntime SDK, libraries and models.

 Download and extract the onnxrt library.
 ```